zachagreenberg/King_County_Homes/README.md

 ## Next Steps

-I believe the model could possibly show improvement throught the addition of a neural net.
-I would be curious to see how it would compare to the other models I've created.
-I will most likely have to adjust its parameters to get the neural net in top shape to compare against the others.
+I believe the model could possibly show continuous improvement through the further tuning of the neural net model.
+I would be curious to see if it can be comparable to the linear models created.

 ---------------------------------